ZakariaDjebbes/DzTechly/README.md

 * Loading indicators and Toasts

+* Error handling both on the API and the Client

 # What is missing

 * A proper upload of images, currently, only the images existing in the server can be used.
 This was a requirement of the project at first.